sagemath/sagewiki_to_gh-2022-10-10/days4/projects/arith.md

 Given a set of objects, one wants to be able to extract, view, query, and even run consistancy checks on this data as a (commutative diagram) graph of known morphisms between them.

+This is an atomic step in the procedure below.

 '''Creating new morphisms'''

 One can view most desired natural coersions as functorial operations from some simpler base object.
 E.g.